bcgov/sso-switchover-agent/README.md

 The github actions found [here](.github/workflows) can be triggered manually in the repo.
 The actions allow a user to deploy the resources in gold and gold dr, set dr to active, and set gold to active.
 These require the target namespace and deployment branch as inputs.

+## Triggering a preemptive failover

+The GitHub action `Schedule Preemptive Failover` allows us to schedule sending traffic to the GoldDR cluster.
+This ensures a service outage of no more than a few seconds.
+This can be used when an outage to the Gold cluster is expected or scheduled.
+Note that only one outage can be scheduled at a time.

+The job is manually triggered by choosing the environment (PRODUCTION, SANDBOX) and (dev, test, prod).
+Then setting the start and end time for when traffic is to be sent to the GoldDR cluster `YYYY/MM/DD HH:MM`.
+When the failback occurs (after the end time) a dev will need to manually put the GoldDR deployment back into standby mode using the action `Set the DR deployment to standby`.

 ## The switchover agent

 The switchover agent is deployed in the Gold DR namespace for a given project and watches changes in the DNS record.
 If it detects the change it will automatically trigger the failover to the DR cluster.